 If, however, for any reason whatsoever, we are unable to deliver the purchased Property to the Buyer, MA shall be liable to the Buyer only for the Purchase price paid by the Buyer and in no event shall we be liable for incidental or consequential damages, including, but not limited to, business interruption or loss of profit.

 The Auction Procedure

-Bidders must register in advance to bid at auction. (a) If by mail or on the Internet please comply with, sign and send back the requisite form or absentee bid. (b) To telephone bid, Bidders must complete, sign and fax a copy of the Telephone Bid Registration Form, which is available only by calling MA.
-Telephone lines are limited, and available on a first-come, first-serve basis.
-Registration to bid by telephone must be completed by 5 p.m. the day prior to the auction. (c) When intending to bid in person, pre register at the desk and obtain a bidding paddle.
+Bidders must register in advance to bid at auction. (a) If by Internet please complete online form and submit online or absentee bid forms can be completed and turn into the front desk. (b) To telephone bid, bidders must complete the online form or telephone bid form located at the front desk.
+Telephone lines are limited, and available on a first-come, first-serve basis. (c) When intending to bid in person, pre-register at the front desk and obtain a bidder paddle.
 The auctioneer may refuse to recognize any person not registered and not having a paddle number.
 MA reserves the right at its sole discretion, to refuse anyone the right to register and participate at an auction.